gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 "*La*, so, can you show us what's to the left, please?" he asked.
 The captain passed his hand slowly in front of the window.
 The view slid sideways, making Erileine's stomach lurch.
-Braided pines no different from those on Avaunt, rocks, a fence around an empty pasture---
+Braided pines no different from those on Avaunt, rocks, a fence around an empty pasture—

 "Stop!
 There."
 Razi pointed.
 A stone tower twenty stories high stood against the side of the mountain.